NOC-OI/sql-ecology-lesson/instructors/instructor-notes.md

 **Note** that the figshare download is an archive (.zip) file that rudely explodes all of the files into your current directory.

+## Oracle Databases

+As this lesson as adapted to use Oracle databases, it was also added to this repo some files to create a local Oracle database for testing purposes.
+If you want to use it, please follow the instructions in the `utils/oracle_db` folder.

 ## Motivation and Framing

 See this slide deck as a sample intro for the lesson: